sieve-project/sieve/docs/demo.md

 		return ctrl.Result{}, r.prepareForDeletion(ctx, rabbitmqCluster)
 	}
 ```
-The controller immediatelly deletes the statefulset when seeing non-nil `deletionTimestamp` without checking the ownership of the statefulset in `prepareForDeletion`.
+The controller immediately deletes the statefulset when seeing non-nil `deletionTimestamp` without checking the ownership of the statefulset in `prepareForDeletion`.

 Combining the `TIME TRAVEL DESCRIPTION` and the `DEBUGGING SUGGESTION` from Sonar, the bug is identified:
 After the rabbitmq cluster gets recreated, Sonar makes the controller time travel back to see the non-nil `deletionTimestamp` (caused by the previous rabbitmq cluster deletion).
 Since the controller does not check statefuset ownership in `prepareForDeletion`, it immediately deletes the currently running statefulset as a reaction of seeing the stale `deletionTimestamp`.